 Personal favorites do not always win, though.
-In 2010, for example, my choice was 'a 34 Packard, custom boat-tail coupe called "The Myth" (two tone copper & brown); but the Ridler Award went to the '33 Ford Phaeton called "Gold Digger" in gold metallic.
+In 2010, for example, my choice was 'a 34 Packard, custom boat-tail coupe called "The Myth" (two-tone copper & brown); but the Ridler Award went to the '33 Ford Phaeton called "Gold Digger" in gold metallic.

-This provide living proof that the Detroit Autorama is not just for guys, as America’s greatest hot rod show that year made Tammy Ray, owner of the 1933 Ford Phaeton called “Gold Digger,” winner of the prestigious Ridler Award.
+This provides living proof that the Detroit Autorama is not just for guys, as America’s greatest hot rod show that year made Tammy Ray, owner of the 1933 Ford Phaeton called “Gold Digger,” winner of the prestigious Ridler Award.

-Fact is, she was the first female owner to make the "Great Eight" field of finalists in 2006 with a different show car.
+The fact is, she was the first female owner to make the "Great Eight" field of finalists in 2006 with a different show car.
 This time, however, she made the Great Eight and won the Ridler.